dwahme/shellcraft/README.md

 # Shellcraft
-Minecraft in the Terminal with Computer Blocks
+2D Minecraft in the terminal with programmable computer blocks

-Essentially, this is a Terminal/Shell Video Game, heavily influenced by Minecraft/Terraria.
-This is implemented completely in the terminal, and supports programmable computer blocks which allow running arbitrary programs and IO interfacing with other computer blocks.
-You can create a network!

 ## What it does